dmlc/xgboost/doc/contrib/unit_tests.rst

   ./testxgboost

 Flags like ``USE_CUDA``, ``USE_DMLC_GTEST`` are optional.
-For more info about how to build XGBoost from source, see :doc:`</build>`.
-One can also run all unit test using ctest tool which provides higher flexibility.
+For more info about how to build XGBoost from source, see :doc:`/build`.
+One can also run all unit tests using ctest tool which provides higher flexibility.
 For example:

 .. code-block:: bash